 Passivhaus is an entirely voluntary building performance standard that anyone setting out to build a low-energy home might be interested in.
-It’s gaining lots of attention in the UK and is based around the principle of reducing heating demand to a very low level rather than relying on renewables.
+It has gained lots of attention in the UK and is based around the principle of reducing heating demand to a very low level through a fabric first design rather than relying on renewables.

-The standards far exceed those of the current Building Regulations, and it is popular because there are many different ways to meet the criteria.
+The standards far exceed those of the current Building Regulations, and it becoming more popular because it lays out a calculated way of designing a low-energy home.
 Designers use a software package to predict the home’s future energy demand.

-It started life as a research project to find out just why so many previous attempts at building low-energy houses failed to deliver what they promised.
-The lessons learnt from this were then distilled into a set of guidelines about how to get it right.
-It’s very thorough and exacting to build this way, and numerous studies have shown that it works.
+The Passivhaus concept started out life as a research project to find out why previous attempts at building low-energy, eco houses had failed to deliver on what they set out to achieve.
+The lessons learnt from this research have been distilled into a set of guidelines about how to get it right.

 - the insulation depths